Allow Chhath puja celebrations in Delhi, Covid situation under control: Kejriwal to LG | Law-Order

 - India

-Kejriwal said the Covid situation in Delhi is under control for the last three months and he believed that permission to celebrate Chhath should be given with protocols for the pandemic.
+In his letter to the LG, Kejriwal said the Covid situation in Delhi has been under control for the last three months and he believes that permission to celebrate Chhath should be given with suitable protocols because of the pandemic.

-He said other states, including Uttar Pradesh, Haryana, and Rajasthan, have allowed Chhath celebrations with reasonable restrictions.
+''I have urged Hon'ble LG to allow Chhath pooja celebrations in Delhi.
+Corona is now in control and many other states have allowed it,'' he wrote on Twitter while sharing his letter to Baijal on the platform.

+Neighboring states like Uttar Pradesh, Haryana, and Rajasthan have also permitted for Chhath celebrations with reasonable restrictions for health and safety, the Aam Aadmi Party (AAP) leader said in his letter to the LG, adding, ''I urge you to kindly call a meeting of the DDMA as soon as possible and grant permission for Chhath pooja celebrations.''
+Earlier, the chief minister had said Chhath celebrations were prohibited at public places because of the health and safety of people amid the pandemic.
+He had also slammed the protests by the Bharatiya Janata Party (BJP) as ''dirty politics'' over a sensitive issue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)